10 Best Hikes from Banff Town (No Car Required)

 1. Fenland Trail

 I love the short, easy walk along the Fenland Trail in the Town of Banff.
-The trailhead is not far from the “Banff” welcome sign at the entrance to the townsite, so you can easily pair this easy hike with a picture with the Banff sign.
+The trailhead is near the Banff welcome sign at the Banff Train Station, so you can pair this easy hike with a picture with the Banff sign.

 The Fenland Trail is a short loop through some wetlands near Echo Creek (a tributary of the Bow River).
 Given the abundance of water in the area, the forest along this easy hiking trail is especially lush, and makes a great home for some Banff wildlife.
 We often see deer and elk along the Fenland Trail.